 Tyler Perry also counts, as does Sam Raimi's departure from the Spider-Man films and the "Amazing" series.
-He will NOT give them a chance.

 He also hates the new Transformers films, as well as the bulk of Michael Bay's output for that matter.
 Though he did enjoy Age of Extinction, and even called out fellow critics for not hating the movie, but hating Bay himself.

 Breather Episode: If you follow all of his shows, the Game Overthinker episode Bat-Slap comes out with Bob stating he doesn't believe gaming culture as a whole is ready/deserves to be taken as seriously as it so-often claims to want to.
 Come the following Tuesday, the Big Picture episode Science has Bob making mostly non-serious statements like "Space guys, if you don't want to pretend you've discovered oil on Mars to trick some funding out of the Government, how about telling Glenn Beck there's gold on the moon and not letting him come back?"

 Brick Joke: His Do The Mario videos on the Escapist, the first one having a stinger showing SMB: Peach-Hime Kyushutsu Dai Sakusen and saying it's a story for another time (as in, not the week after the first).
 Two weeks later, Do the Mario PT.
 2 was featured (showcasing said aforementioned Mario anime).